 Hosako, N. Sekine, N. Oda, M. Sano, S. Kurashina, M. Miyoshi et al., SPIE Vol. 8023, 80230A, doi: 10.1117/12.887 947/

-Modern scientific research evidence strongly suggests that THz Pulse Imaging my be used to provide valuable diagnostic information pertaining to the enamel, dentine, and the pump cavity.
+Modern scientific research evidence strongly suggests that THz Pulse Imaging may be used to provide valuable diagnostic information pertaining to enamel, dentine, and pump cavity.

-Many researchers have consensus that the time-of-flight of THz pulses through the tooth allows to make highly important measurements for a dentist, none the least of which is the thickness of the enamel that can be determined this way.
+Many researchers agree that the time-of-flight of THz pulses through the tooth allows making highly important measurements of, for instance, enamel thickness.
 Moreover, it can be used to create an image showing the enamel and dentine regions.
-Additionally, pulp cavity regions can be identified via absorption of THz pulses in the tooth and allow a dentist to chose the right treatment on the spot.
+Additionally, pulp cavity regions can be identified via absorption of THz pulses in the tooth and enable a dentist to choose the right treatment on the spot.

 Preventive healthcare and blood testing

-Quite a few medical R&D projects lead to conclusions that terahertz (THz) time-domain spectroscopy (TDS) can be used to characterize the blood.
-Scientists in this field have already obtained the complex optical constants of blood and its constituents, such as water, plasma, and red blood cells (RBCs) in the THz frequency region.
-Researcher managed to extract the volume percentage of RBCs in blood and compare it with the conventional RBC counter results.
-The THz absorption constants proved to vary linearly with the RBC concentration in both normal saline and whole blood.
-The excellent linearity between the THz signal and the RBC concentration was also confirmed in a polyurethane resin tube using a THz imaging method.
-These results demonstrate that THz-TDS imaging can facilitate the quantitative analysis of blood.
+A number of medical R&D projects lead to conclusions that terahertz (THz) time-domain spectroscopy (TDS) can be used to characterize blood.
+Scientists in this field have already obtained complex optical constants of blood and its constituents, such as water, plasma, and red blood cells (RBCs) in the THz frequency region.
+Researchers managed to extract the volume percentage of RBCs in blood and compare it with the conventional RBC counter results.
+The THz absorption constants were found to vary linearly with RBC concentration in both normal saline and whole blood.
+The excellent linearity between the THz signal and RBC concentration was also confirmed in a polyurethane resin tube using the THz imaging method.
+These results demonstrate that THz-TDS imaging can facilitate quantitative analysis of blood.

-It is now evident that different types of biomolecules leave distinctive spectral fingerprints in the THz region, which considerably widens the coverage of THz technologies application to include in-vitro and in-vivo measurements of small molecules (such as glucose, lactate, urea) of clinical importance in PoC and diagnostic systems.
+It is now evident that different types of biomolecules leave distinctive spectral fingerprints in the THz region, which considerably widens the coverage of THz technology application including in-vitro and in-vivo measurements of small molecules (such as glucose, lactate, urea) of clinical importance in PoC and diagnostic systems.

 Diagnostics of osteoarthritis, arthritis etc

-There are also many other areas in medicine which would benefit from both an intra-operative probe and post-operative analysis of soft tissues sensitive to THz light.
+There are also many other branches of medicine which would benefit from intra-operative probe as well as post-operative analysis of soft tissues sensitive to THz light.

-Osteoarthritis (OA) is the most common form of arthritis, caused by the breakdown of cartilage would be one vivid example.
-It usually affects weight-bearing joints like hip, knee, feet and spine, which causes the joints to degenerate.
-After cartilage erosion, bone grinding may occur, leading to thickening and forming of osteophytes, and, As a result, pain, stiffness, swelling and reduced range of motion.
+Osteoarthritis (OA), the most common form of arthritis, caused by breakdown of cartilage would be one vivid example.
+It usually affects weight-bearing joints like hips, knees, feet and spine, which causes degeneration of joints.
+Cartilage erosion may involve bone grinding, leading to thickening and forming of osteophytes, and, as a result, pain, stiffness, swelling and reduced range of motion.

-OA and many other diseases would be a great medical incentive to investigate the in vivo usage of terahertz imaging.
+OA and many other diseases would be a great medical incentive for investigation the in-vivo usage of terahertz imaging.

 All in all there are several Terahertz imaging modalities that represent high interest for medicine, in particular, Terahertz pulsed imaging (TPI), THz time domain spectroscopy (TDS-THz), continuous wave terahertz (CW-THz), and a few other THz generation/detection methods.

-We must admit that despite numerous reports in the press and internet of successful application of THz imaging in medicine, we have never tested our imaging systems for any medical applications described above.
-We can only assume that our devices can be useful in some of the areas.
-We encourage our customers to consider getting our THz imaging systems for respective test in the field and would certainly appreciate any feedback afterworlds.
+We must admit that despite numerous reports in the press and on the internet of successful application of THz imaging in medicine, we have never tested our imaging systems for any of the medical applications described above.
+We can only assume that our devices can be useful in some of the aforementioned areas.
+We encourage our customers to consider getting our THz imaging systems for respective tests in the field and would certainly appreciate any feedback afterwards.